dwgb93/TEI_WildfireSpread/README.md

 Our goal is to use the Next Day Wildfire Spread dataset to predict where wildfires will spread, identifying areas for optimal resource allocation and evacuation, hopefully saving lives.

-F. Huot, R. L. Hu, N. Goyal, T. Sankar, M. Ihme, and Y.-F. Chen, “[Next Day Wildfire Spread: A Machine Learning Data Set to Predict Wildfire Spreading from Remote-Sensing Data](https://arxiv.org/pdf/2112.02447.pdf)”, arXiv preprint, 2021.
+F. Huot, R. L. Hu, N. Goyal, T. Sankar, M. Ihme, and Y.-F. Chen, “[Next Day Wildfire Spread: A Machine Learning Data Set to Predict Wildfire Spreading from Remote-Sensing Data](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9840400)”, IEEE Transactions on Geoscience And Remote Sensing, 60, 2022.